 Flotsam Clusters “Nothing New”

-Project of digitally prepared prints, found objects and installations
+Project of digitally prepared prints, found object sculpture and installations

 There’s nothing new here… it is all just repackaged and recycled.
 These images and installation work may even challenge the viewer to consider tracking ones own steps (see “Foot-ware" installation) relative to a personal recognition of a much larger cultural foot print.

 Faux Stones: The California East Mojave desert is an expansive area that is to be walked upon.
 The washes and alluvium fans are to be explored if not just for the pleasures of place but to aid recover from NDD (Nature Deficit Disorder).
-This Faux Stone project is a annual transendent ritual for me as I will (GPS) site these stoneware objects back to the source.
+This Faux Stone project is a annual transendent ritual for me as I will (GPS) site these stoneware objects back to from whence it came.
+This annual trekk has become a pilgimage for me.